Flat Packer – JVLT 014 Motorbike

 So what exactly is it that we’re looking at?
 The JVLT is not a functioning motorcycle, so don’t worry about whether or not that 5mm of felt on the seat would save you from a crotch full of splinters.
 The bike has been “deconstructed” and converted into a household item of furniture.
 The headlight now functions as a reading lamp, the fuel tank is a handy water storage device (?) and the speedo has been replaced by an abacus…handy for any mathematical calculations that total less than 4.

 Even though the bike no longer runs, brothers Richard and Diego from North East Custom have made some interesting custom modifications to the non-functioning bike.
 The rear shocks have been replaced by a monoshock set up, custom pipes and a high stance give the bike an unmistakable Scrambler style and they’ve kept the rear brake, which I can only assume is so you don’t lose control of it when you wheel it from your kitchen to the lounge room and plough it into your 70 inch plasma.
-Wood, glass, cork, felt and leather have replaced the bikes functional metal and plastic bodywork and the colour scheme was influenced by current trends in interior design and Noddy’s sock draw .
+Wood, glass, cork, felt and leather has replaced the bikes functional metal and plastic bodywork and the colour scheme was influenced by current trends in interior design and Noddy’s sock draw.

 Many of you are sure to be disgusted by the decommissioning of a bike for use as a household ornament (and rightly so), but I have to say there’s something I really admire about this bike.
 Projects like these help to get us all thinking outside the box.
-While I like my bikes to be 100% functional I also strive for beauty in all that I build and there’s no denying that the JVLT 014 Motorbike has plenty of stunning design elements on it…now where did I leave that allen key?
+While I like my bikes to be 100% functional I also strive for beauty in all that I build and there’s no denying that the JVLT 014 Motorbike has plenty of stunning design elements on it…now, where did I leave that Allen key?

 Read more like this